 Retiring in 1996, Ms. Gaddis taught elementary school for the Knox County Board of Education in Gray and Corbin, Kentucky, beginning in 1964.
 In addition to this tenure, she taught mathematics workshops from 1984 to 1990 and consulted for the board in Barbourville, Kentucky, from 1994 to 2001.
 Ms. Gaddis is proud of how dedicated her school was to giving children memorable lessons.
 One year, they did a unit on Thanksgiving, going in-depth and even measuring how big the actual Mayflower was.
 Her students also made a cardboard reconstruction of that famous ship.
 She had them write diaries as if they were passengers on their way to the New World, several of which went on to win state recognition.

-In light of her myriad accomplishments, Ms. Gaddis is a recipient of the coveted Albert Nelson Marquis Lifetime Achievement Award.
+In light of her myriad accomplishments, Ms. Gaddis is a recipient of the coveted Albert Nelson Marquis Lifetime Achievement Award and the Marquis Distinguished Humanitarian Award.
 Named a Kentucky colonel, she was awarded the Reading Award for primary reading by the State of Kentucky, as well as a scientific grant by Science in the School.
 Although Ms. Gaddis does not have children, her church honored her as Mother of the Year.
-Moreover, when the state board came down and checked her school, they honored her as one of the Supper Teachers.
+Moreover, when the state board came down and checked her school, they honored her as one of the Super Teachers.
 She was further selected for inclusion in the 72nd edition of Who’s Who in America.